On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

 \subsection{Outline}

-The paper focusses on counting (quantum-)homomorphisms in a finite field $\Z_p$ of prime order and is structured as follows.
-After stating the needed preliminaries we will study quantum graphs under the context of homomorphisms and subgroups of homomorphisms in Section~\ref{sec:quantum_graphs}.
-In Section~\ref{sec:bipartization} we establish the reduction to the study of bipartite graphs.
+The paper focuses on counting (quantum-)homomorphisms in a finite field $\Z_p$ of prime order and is structured as follows.
+After stating the needed preliminaries, we study quantum graphs under the context of homomorphisms and restricted homomorphisms in Section~\ref{sec:quantum_graphs}.
+Section~\ref{sec:bipartization} presents the reduction to the study of bip-graphs.
 Subsequently, Section~\ref{sec:gadgets} is devoted to the gadgetry used in order to obtain hardness.
-The structural analysis on \graphclass graphs is conducted in Section~\ref{sec:hardness_graphclass}, where we will establish the respective dichotomy.
+The structural analysis on \graphclass{} graphs is conducted in Section~\ref{sec:hardness_graphclass}, where we establish the respective dichotomy.
 Finally, in Section~\ref{sec:surjective_homomorphisms} we show that Conjecture~\ref{conj:faben-jerrum_p} yields dichotomies for the whole class of partially surjective homomorphisms.